geocomPP/sdvwR/chapter.md

 In the absence of prior knowledge, which of the two objects loaded in the previous section would one expect to be larger?
-One could hypothesize that the London boroughs represented by the object `lnd` would be larger based on its greater spatial extent, but how much larger?
+One could hypothesize that the London dataset would be larger based on its greater spatial extent, but how much larger?
 The answer in R is found in the function `object.size`:

 ~~~~ {.r}
 object.size(shf2lds)
 ~~~~

-    ## 103168 bytes
+    ## 107464 bytes

 ~~~~ {.r}
 object.size(lnd)
 ~~~~

-    ## 79168 bytes
+    ## 125544 bytes

-Surprisingly, the GPS data is larger.
-To see why, we can find out how many *vertices* (points connected by lines) are contained in each
+In fact, the objects have similar sizes: the GPS dataset is surprisingly large.
+To see why, we can find out how many *vertices* (points connected by lines) are contained in each dataset:
-dataset:

 ~~~~ {.r}
 shf2lds.f <- fortify(shf2lds)